ava-labs/avalanche-docs/docs/community/tutorials-contest/2022/avax-subnet-customization/README.md

 Yay!
 We deployed a smart contract in our Subnet!
 That sounds fantastic!

-## Setting Game contract as Minter
+## Setting Game Contract as a Minter

 We're admin in [`contractNativeMinterConfig`](#contractnativeminterconfig).
 Which means we can add new Minters to the network using `NativeMinterInterface`.